-- 1. Before towing the vehicle, disengage the wheel drives.
-For instructions, refer to Engaging and Disengaging Wheel Drives, page 189. - 2.
+- 1. Disengage the wheel drives.
+For instructions, refer to Engaging and Disengaging Wheel Drives, page 191. - 2.
 Use attachment point (A) to tow the windrower if it gets stuck, or if it must be hauled onto a trailer for transport. - 3.
-When towing is complete, place blocks under the front and rear wheels to prevent uncontrolled movement. - 4.
+Place the blocks under the front and rear wheels to prevent uncontrolled movement. - 4.
 Engage the windrower's wheel drives.
-For instructions, refer to Engaging and Disengaging Wheel Drives, page 189.
+For instructions, refer to Engaging and Disengaging Wheel Drives, page 191.